 How to find out if your DNA match matches you on Chromosome 15

-Some DNA testing companies tell you how much DNA you share with your DNA matches without telling you exactly where the matching DNA segents are located.
+Some DNA testing companies tell you how much DNA you share with your DNA matches without telling you exactly where the matching DNA segments are located.

 In order to know if you match your DNA match on Chromosome 15, you will need to use a site that allows you access to a chromosome browser.
 DNA testing companies like 23andMe and Family Tree DNA have built-in chromosome browsers for customers to use.